CHEMTRACK

 When you receive or purchase a new item, there are a series of steps to take:

 If you will use up the entire quantity before the end of the working day that container is exempt from the inventory.
 Remember to dispose of the container properly if it is an acute waste.
-If it was something you purchased at the hardware store, you may be able to throw the empty container in the trash.

 Or